 Tanfield can advise on the formation or structure of a Right to Manage Company and the statutory procedure for acquiring the right.
 It can also help with disputes arising once an RTM Company has taken over the management.
 Cases can become complex and barristers at Tanfield stand out for their practical expertise and solutions.
 Tanfield can also provide specialist guidance on associated issues such as Leasehold Enfranchisement & Lease Extensions, Disrepair, Dilapidations, Service Charges and Building Developments & Construction.

 Members of Tanfield are recognised as experts in this field throughout the leasehold industry and are regularly invited to speak at national events including those organised by Leasehold Advisory Service (LEASE) and the Association of Leasehold Enfranchisement Practitioners (ALEP).
 Tanfield also organises its own conferences including the annual Service Charge & Management Conference.

-Tanfield produces the well-respected “Service Charges & Management” which is published by Sweet & Maxwell which is one of the leading textbooks on the Right to Manage.
+Tanfield produces the well-respected “Service Charges & Management”, published by Sweet & Maxwell, which is one of the leading textbooks on the Right to Manage.

 Tanfield’s clients include leading specialist property law firms, landlords, tenants, local authorities and other institutional landlords, property managers and surveyors.